busterbenson/public/book-of-beliefs.md

 #### Systems thinking

-I first became obsessed with the concept of systems thinking after reading [The Fifth Discipline](http://www.amazon.com/The-Fifth-Discipline-Practice-Organization/dp/0553456342).
+I first became obsessed with the concept of systems thinking after reading [The Fifth Discipline](http://www.amazon.com/The-Fifth-Discipline-Practice-Organization/dp/0553456342) and Donella Meadows' [Leverage Points](https://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) and other articles/books by her.
 It's often used in relation to natural systems \(like the water cycle and the carbon cycle\) in order to illustrate how certain resources cycle through various incarnations over time.
 However, it can be applied to so much more than just elements, and I've found that this way of thinking really changes how I think about all kinds of day to day things.
 I'm currently in the process of trying to write a children's book that explains systems thinking.

 Posts about this topic: [Systems Thinking for Kids](https://medium.com/@buster/systems-thinking-for-kids-ab273a47bbd4?source=your-stories), [Notes](https://medium.com/@buster/systems-thinking-for-kids-random-notes-part-1-1e2498391009?source=your-stories), [More notes](https://medium.com/@buster/systems-thinking-for-kids-random-notes-pt-2-19441108c9f5?source=your-stories), [Dirt](https://medium.com/@buster/dirt-f6907b34548f?source=your-stories).

 ### My writing that attempts to capture how I think

+- [Why Are We Yelling?
+The Art of Productive Disagreement](https://amzn.to/3PQooT1): My book that brings together many of the streams of thinking that I've been obsessed with for years: bias, systems thinking, disagreement as a meta-skill, and lots of silly doodles.
 - [Why We Should Create Personal Mythologies (And How)](https://medium.com/foolish-journey/why-we-should-create-personal-mythologies-and-how-69333b1d5e2b): An experiment in using mythic mode to confront the meaning crisis.
 - [What Can We Do About Our Bias](https://betterhumans.pub/what-can-we-do-about-our-bias-73c16eeb7dca): A 4-step roadmap for developing an always-on, honest relationship to bias.
 - [Rational person's 1-minute guide to why rational thinking often fails to persuade people](https://medium.com/thinking-is-hard/a-rational-thinkers-guide-to-why-rational-thinking-often-fails-to-persuade-people-b3e65cac11e0): It's rational to revisit why rational thinking isn't actually persuasive, and to find new strategies.